Pyrdacor/freeserf.net/Issues.md

 - Finding minerals and mine spots is not good yet.
 The search spots should change from time to time but changing doesn't mean putting hundreds of flags at the same mountain.
 - In hard times the search for mountains should be better (look specific for coal and iron spots).
 - Flags for geologists are too far away from mountains.
-- Remove mines from AIStateBuildBuilding as AIStateFindMinerals handles them.
 - Sometimes there are way too many geologist out there.
 This also causes traffic.
 It seems that every single hammer is used to train a geologist.

 ### Open points

 - Test play performance of specific characters.
 Better characters should play better and win more often than weaker ones.
 They also should win 1vs1.

-### Performance

-- While debugging the game pauses from time to time (more game time = longer and more pauses).
-The game is unplayable very quick.
-- There seem to be issues with progressed games and many serfs/buildings.
-Some performance tests are necessary.

 ### Long AI Games